Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Algorithmic Implementation

-We detect boundary points in $\Zsafe$ based on the concept of reverse $k$-nearest neighbors, see e.g., \cite{xia2006border}.
+However, as this is in general not possible, we use a boundary point detection algorithm in line 4 of Algorithm \ref{alg:overview}.
+The idea is to obtain the set of unsafe labeled datapoints $Z_\mathcal{N}$ instead from the set of safe datapoints $Z_\text{safe}$.
+To perform this step efficiently, our approach is to detect geometric boundary points of the set $\Zsafe$.
+This subset of boundary points is labeled as $Z_\mathcal{N}$, while we re-define $\Zsafe$ to exclude the boundary points $Z_\mathcal{N}$ in line 5 of Algorithm \ref{alg:overview}.
+Particularly, we detect boundary points in $\Zsafe$ based on the concept of reverse $k$-nearest neighbors, see e.g., \cite{xia2006border}.
 The main idea is that boundary points typically have fewer reverse $k$-nearest neighbors than interior points.
-In summary, for $k>0$ we find the $k$-nearest neighbors of each datapoint $x_i\in\Zsafe$.
+For $k>0$, we find the $k$-nearest neighbors of each datapoint $x_i\in\Zsafe$.
 Then, we find the reverse $k$-nearest neighbors of each datapoint $x_i\in\Zsafe$, that is, we find the datapoints $x_i'\in\Zsafe$ that have $x_i$ as their $k$-nearest neighbor.
 Finally, we choose a threshold $\eta>0$ and label all datapoints $x_i\in\Zsafe$ as a boundary point whose cardinality of reverse $k$-nearest neighbors is below $\eta$.